-If you’re looking for a simple cute DIY Christmas treat or a cookie that is sure to sell out at a pop up shop, these Rudolph cookie pops are for you!
-They are super cute and one of my best sellers during the Christmas season.
-They make a fun stocking stuffer or just a great project to do with the kids!
+If you’re looking for a simple and cute DIY Christmas treat ,you need to make these Rudolph cookie pops!
+They are super cute and one of our favorite cookies to make during the Christmas season.
+They make a fun stocking stuffer gift, or just a great project to do with the kids!

 After you’ve made your cookie dough , begin cutting out your cookies and laying them on your cookie sheet with enough room for the straws.

 Next, place your straws in the center of your cookie.
 You can do this by picking the cookie up or inserting the straw with your cookies flat on the cookie sheet.
 Just make sure the straws go through the center of the cookie and do not come through the back.

 After you have placed all of your straws into the cookies, don’t forget to freeze them before baking!
 You can read more about why here.
 After your cookies are baked and cooled, it’s time to start the fun part, decorating!

 Decorating your Rudolph cookie pops.

 The first step is to make Rudolph’s nose.
 This has to be done first because you will be adding sprinkles and don’t want them to end up in the icing on other parts of the cookie.

 Outline and flood the nose on the cookie.